 I now have four - whoops five - whoops four - whoops five? bikes.
+Well, it's complicated.
 They are:

-- new cross bike - 2014 Specialized Crux Expert Red Disc, 61cm.
+- cross bike - 2014 Specialized Crux Expert Red Disc, 61cm.
 Bought barely used from a doctor after the Conquest Ti broke.
 Specs on Specialized's site.
 Carbon frame and fork, SRAM 2x11, 46-36 crank and 11-28 cogs, Red hydraulic discs, swapped S-Works carbon seatpost.
 Hydraulic system recalled, swapped to Avid BB7 SL mechanical brakes and non-hydro Red 22 levers.
 Then back to Red hydro again.
-This has just gone back for warranty repair on the rear dropout reinforcing plate.
+This has come back from warranty repair on the rear dropout reinforcing plate.
 It's now FOR SALE also.

 - new 29er - 2012 (v1.0) Niner Jet 9 RDO, size XL.
 Built with Niner 3-star kit, XT disc double chainring, Fox Float 32 120mm 15QR, Stan's tubeless Flow EX/DT 350 wheels.
 Sweet.

 - new tt bike - 2011 Cervelo P2, 58cm Ultegra 10-sp.
 Bought without wheels since I have plenty, and immediately swapped on the 54t ring with the Tarmac's old FSA crank since for some reason it came with a 50/34.
 Compact on a TT bike?
 And with a 12-25?
 That also got swapped for 11-23.
 July 2015 added Quarq Riken AL replacing PowerTap SL+ wheels so I can have power data while racing.
 October 2015 got some Cosmic Carbone SLS (metal braking surface) for training wheels.